Board-Level AI Governance · Independent Advisory

 Most AI governance programmes fail at the handoff.
 A strategy firm produces a governance report.
 A compliance team implements it.
 A technology vendor builds tooling against it.
 At every handoff, the original diagnostic becomes a document rather than a governing instrument.
 Institutional knowledge is lost.
 Accountability dilutes.
 The organisation ends up with three invoices and no one who owns the complete picture.

-"The single chain is the proposition.
-The governance address established in the diagnostic governs the infrastructure specification, which governs the verification, under one framework and one accountable advisor throughout.
+"The governance address established in the diagnostic governs the infrastructure specification.
+The infrastructure specification governs the verification.
+One framework, one accountable advisor, throughout.
 That is what no Big 4 firm can offer at board level."

 One engagement.
 One address.
 One accountable advisor from diagnosis to verification.